 1. Chill out.
 Attempting to begin a dialogue when one or both of you are in a very negative headspace will cause the person who behaves passive-aggressively to shut down or to escalate the situation.
 Take a minute to chill out and calm down before approaching each other and the issue.

 2. Talk it out.
 Don’t try to guess or assume you know what your partner is feeling or thinking.
-Instead, ask your partner how he or she feels.
+Instead, ask your partner how they feel.

 3. Brainstorm.
 The work of being in a successful relationship takes two people.
 As often as possible, come up with ideas for solutions to your issues together.
 Make your list of options as long and as wide-ranging as possible.